rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/_index.md

 ### Manual Cleanup

 The persistent volumes used by the Global Registry will not be removed on disabling, in order to prevent the images and metadata in the persistent volumes from being lost.

-You need to manually delete relevant volumes in local cluster's `system` project if you want to clean them up.
+You need to manually delete all relevant volumes in the local cluster's `system` project.
+It is important to remove all volumes because if you try to re-enable the Global registry with only partial cleanup, it will not be re-enabled correctly.

 ## Using Global Registry